brianhigh/research-computing/lab/networking_intro.md

 ## DNS lookups with dig

-In Linux, Unix, or OSX, you could run:
+In Linux, Unix, or OSX, assuming `dig` in installed, you could run:

 ```
-dig udrive.uw.edu
+$ dig udrive.uw.edu
 ```

 Dig is also available for Windows, but does not come with it pre-installed.